Mary Mildmay Fane, Countess of Westmorland: Writing and Letters

 Mary wrote a 'Book of Advices to the Children' for her sons Francis and Mildmay.
 She also wrote letters of advice to Francis.
+Five were copied into his commonplace book.
 Other surviving letters include a group of business letters sent to Emmanuel College, Cambridge, six letters to her daughter Grace Fane, Countess of Home, concerning her health and hopes of pregnancy, and a number of letters of petition to Viscount Dorchester and others.
+She wrote to Dorchester in July 1631 asking for advice about a tutor for her son Francis during his tour in Europe.
 Her handwriting includes a distinctive ampersand, which also appears in her daughters' writings.